mightyleader/Multipeer_Talk/presentation.md

 #Duplicates in the browser
 ![right](https://dl.dropboxusercontent.com/u/5034400/IMG_6028.PNG)

+^if you exit and re-enter a session while a peer is browsing then you'll find that you can (will) appear twice in their browser.

 ---
 #Duplicates in the browser
 ###Issue: ```MCPeerID``` created each time ```MCSession``` is instantiated
 ![right](https://dl.dropboxusercontent.com/u/5034400/IMG_6028.PNG)

+^this happens because if a new PeerID is used when creating the session.

 ---
 #Duplicates in the browser
 ###Issue: ```MCPeerID``` created each time ```MCSession``` is instantiated
 ###Solution: Each peer should serialize its own ```MCPeerID``` with ```NSKeyedArchiver```, save it to disk and reuse for each new session.
 ![right](https://dl.dropboxusercontent.com/u/5034400/IMG_6028.PNG)

+^thankfully MCPeerID is just a wrapper round a Very Big Number and is NSSecureCoding compliant.

 ---
 #Invitation response times